 If you’re hoping for a truly sleep-enhancing hot cocoa, there are mixes made for just that occasion.Â

 Mindful Evening Cocoa Mix isn't your average cocoa.
-It's specially formulated with sleep-promoting ingredients like melatonin, L-theanine, and GABA.Â
+It's specially formulated with ingredients studied for their role in relaxation, like melatonin, L-theanine, and GABA.Â

 Melatonin, as mentioned earlier, is a hormone that regulates sleep-wake cycles.
 L-theanine is an amino acid that promotes relaxation without drowsiness.
 GABA is a neurotransmitter that helps calm the nervous system.Â

-Simply mix a serving of Mindful Evening Cocoa Mix into your warm liquid of choice (milk, almond milk, or even just hot water), then sip until you drift off to dreamland.
-It's a delicious and mindful way to prepare for a great night's sleep.
+Simply mix a serving of Mindful Evening Cocoa Mix into your warm liquid of choice (milk, almond milk, or even just hot water), then sip during your nighttime ritual.
+It's a delicious and mindful way to prepare for relaxation.

-Since it’s made with organic stevia instead of sugar, you’ll save yourself from any sugar rush right before bed.
+Since it’s made with organic stevia instead of sugar, you’ll save yourself from a sugar rush before bed.
 It tastes sweet without taking it too far.
 Consider it the Goldilocks of cocoas when it comes to finding what’s just right before bedtime.

 Finding What Works for You